raviprasad786/Sample-MEAN-App/README.md

 $node server.js

-visit  http://localhost:3000/  to see the output
+open the url  http://localhost:3000/  to see the output